GOOD STUFF TO EAT

 Dining in Dominical

-Don’t let the $$$ designations throw you off: virtually every restaurant on this list is a great value, but some are a little pricier than others.
-You won’t better food for the money than at Exotica.
-About $30 per person with wine.
+Don’t let the $$$ designations throw you off: virtually every restaurant on this list is a good value, but some are a little pricier than others.
+You won’t better food for the money than at Exotica or Citrus or La Junta.
+About $30 $40 per person with wine.

 PRIVATE CHEF

-While Domincal and the surrounding area has a plethora of delicious food (everything from quick Grab and Go to elegant fine dining) you might want to never even leave your villa - and we don’t blame you!
+While Domincal and the surrounding area has a plethora of delicious food (everything from quick Grab and Go to elegant fine dining) you might want to dine your villa - and we don’t blame you!
 So leave the cooking to Private Chef for the night.
 The incredible chefs from Private Chef will come to the villas and bring everything they need to create a masterful breakfast, lunch or dinner tailored to your appetite and group.
 They’ll even clean up and leave any leftovers for snacking the next day.
-Oh - and here’s the inside scoop: Hire the bartender as well.
-Trust me you won’t regret it.
+Our favorite extravagence: Hire the bartender as well.
+Trust me, you won’t regret it.
+The Private Chef

 La Junta